 A Note to Think Tasmania from Espectra

 You may wonder how we discover so much talent in Tasmania.
-In this instance, we received the following message from Jackie herself…
+In this instance, we received a message from Jackie herself.

-I have just read Len Langan’s articles in Think Tasmania.
-My name is Jackie Cox.
-I live at Devon Hills, Tasmania and I too am extremely interested in Tasmanian history.
-I am a first generation Tasmanian who married into a Tasmanian family with convict ancestry.
-I own a photography business, Espectra Photography and Design, which features my work and that of my two daughters.
-Recently we developed a Convict/Settlers series featuring historic houses around Longford and Launceston.
-Some of our images are available for sale at Woolmers, Brickendon, and Brave Art Gallery, Longford.
-I am wondering whether our Convict/Settlers series might be of interest to your readers?
+Jackie had read Len Langan’s articles for Think Tasmania.
+She lives at Devon Hills, Tasmania and is also extremely interested in Tasmanian history.
+She is a first generation Tasmanian who married into a Tasmanian family with convict ancestry.
+She owns a photography business, Espectra Photography and Design, which features her work and that of her two daughters.
+Recently they developed a Convict/Settlers series featuring historic houses around Longford and Launceston.
+Some of their images are available for sale at Woolmers, Brickendon, and Brave Art Gallery, Longford.

 Jill and Len Langan were happy to meet Jackie and view her work in order to write this review for Think Tasmania.
 All images displayed are strictly copyright Jackie Cox, Espectra Photography and Design.